Biotensegrity and the mechanics of fascia Open

 Periodic changes in arterial pressure and volume have long been related to respiratory and sympathetic nerve activity (Traube-Hering-Mayer waves) but their origins and nomenclature have caused considerable confusion since they were first discovered in the eighteenth century.
 However, although they remain poorly understood and the underlying details of their control are complicated, these waves do provide valuable clinical information on the state of blood pressure regulation in both normal and pathological conditions; and a correlation with oscillatory motions observed by certain practitioners suggests that they may also have some physiological value that relates to changes in the volume of fascial ‘tubes’.

-Palpatory phenomena in the limbs: a proposed mechanism. link
+2013 Palpatory phenomena in the limbs: a proposed mechanism.
+Open

 International Journal of Osteopathic Medicine 2013;16:114-120